Doneil Henry: Senior

 Henry earned his first cap for Canada's senior team August 15, 2012, in a friendly against Trinidad and Tobago.
 He started the match before being subbed out at halftime for Pedro Pacheco, the game ended in a 2–0 victory.
 On December 10, 2012, he was awarded the 2012 Canadian U-20 Player of the Year, receiving 37.8% of the vote and just beating out Samuel Piette for the award.

 On June 27, 2013, Henry was listed as a part of the confirmed 23-man squad for Colin Miller's Canada squad for 2013 CONCACAF Gold Cup.

 Henry was named to the squad for the 2019 CONCACAF Gold Cup on May 30, 2019.
 He scored his first goal for Canada on September 7, 2019, against Cuba in a CONCACAF Nations League match.
 Henry was named to the squad for the 2021 CONCACAF Gold Cup on July 1, 2021.

 Henry was expected to be named to the Canada squad for the 2022 FIFA World Cup, but during the warm-up prior to a pre-tournament friendly against Bahrain on November 11, he suffered an calf injury that ultimately ruled him out of the final squad.

-Personal life
+Management career

 In December 2021, he was announced as a co-owner of expansion League1 Ontario club Simcoe County Rovers FC.
+In June 2024, he was named the Sporting Director of the club.
+Shortly thereafter, he was named to the technical staff of the team, supporting the interim head coach, following the firing of the regular head coach.
+For 2025, he was named the team's head coach.